128technology/docs/docs/intro_installation_azure.md

 	`su admin`

-3. Ping the gateway of each network interface.
+3. Ping the gateway of each device interface.

 	`ping <gateway IP address>`